paulanthonymeier/pair-programmer-mern/README.md

 - Manage bio

 _**Workspaces**_
-Organisers/Educators will be able to access their Participants/Students workspaces and particpate in group chat and workflow.
+Organisers/Educators will be able to access their Participants/Students workspaces and participate in group chat and workflow.

 _**Notifications**_
 Organisers/Educators will receive a notification when their Participants/Students perform certain key actions: